MelonKony/webdev/content/posts/2021-05-24-hollywood.md

 Moise had complicated ambitions of becoming a filmmaker.
 As with all student filmmakers, he drafted his friends to help.

 His girlfriend, [Coretti](https://www.reddit.com/r/vekllei/comments/locjnz/turning_things_around/), operated the compact 8mm camera.
 Tzipora was the production assistant, doing makeup and foley and whatever he asked of her.
-Cobian was going to be a star — that’s what he said her, anyway, and he paired her up with a mate of his in what would be an epic short film about lost love.
+Cobian was going to be a star — that’s what he said to her, anyway, and he paired her up with a mate of his in what would be an epic short film about lost love.

 It was Tzipora who suggested Miyatvousi, since she’d developed a good catalogue of scenic locations in her quest to find natural shrines.
 There was a place where the rail line crossed a small mineral lake, near the flash plant’s turbine halls.
 If worked out just right, you could have a shot that’d make the whole film.
 It was a hell of a journey — a bullet train in the morning to Krafla, where they got breakfast, and a two-hour local train far out from the city.